| | Emotional

 a child, since many children receive such punishments without

+reacting many years later with such animosity.
 In this case efforts were made for over 10 hours in an intensive

 therapeutic approach to seek to change this boy’s views about